collab-community/journey-book/journeys/shourgamer2.md

-### Shourgamer2's Journey
+## How I Began Coding!
 I started coding in 2020.
 It was lockdown and it was boring to play games all day so I decided to learn to code.
 My first language I bealive was python or C#.
+### Shourgamer2's Journey
-I was intrested in making games so I learnt the unity engine and started using it.
+I was intrested in making games so I learnt the [unity engine](https://unity.com/) and started using it.
 I used to code all day at that time and I was working on a project called the "Golden pistol"
 Which was a fps story game.
 Sadly after I exported the game I didn't publish it.
 Well then I got intrest in roblox games (which I have tried before but at that time I thought it will be a waste of time to make games in roblox)
 So I built roblox games and I watched some youtube videos to learn lua.
 ### What I have done so far!